Lolle2000la/PowerShell/docs/building/internals.md

 ### Dummy dependencies

 We use dummy dependencies between projects to leverage `dotnet` build functionality.
-For example, `src\powershell-win-core\powershell-win-core.csproj` has dependency on `Microsoft.PowerShell.PSReadLine`, but in reality, there is no build dependency.
+For example, `src\powershell-win-core\powershell-win-core.csproj` has dependency on `Microsoft.PowerShell.Commands.Diagnostics.csproj`, but in reality, there is no build dependency.

 Dummy dependencies allows us to build just `$Top` folder, instead of building several folders.